Sentry892/ProgrammingBible/Book/chapter 3/Programming_Encyclopidia.md

 Important Frameworks:
 React: Made by facebook use componets(reuseble blocks of html and css).
 Industry standard
 Astro: My favourite framework has components, templating system and fast loading(because it sends js to the server site)
+Vue: Another component based framework but vue have a lot of useful features by default for example v-if
+Angular: Actually typescript based(a js superset).
+Developed by google has a strong CLI(command line utilites).
+Uses components
+Solid: Similar to react but fast(because compiles the javascript not like react or vue)
+Svelte: A small and fast framework has components and reactivity(templating)